Giving to charity

 - the charity will receive your £120 plus an additional £30 from Revenue Jersey

 Your payroll will still provide your gross income (the amount before the charity deduction) to Revenue Jersey and this is also the amount you must declare on your annual tax return.

 You should also enter the details of the donation, along with any other qualifying donations to Jersey charities, on your personal tax return.

-When you set up a lump sum donation payroll scheme you must ensure that the nominated charity can claim a repayment of tax.
+When you set up a payroll donation scheme you must ensure that the nominated charity can claim a repayment of tax.
 Charities that can claim will have a Jersey Registered Charity Number issued by the Charity Commissioner.